faenrandir/a_careful_examination/documents/faith/faith_vs_religious_faith.md

 I have faith in my wife based on continued experience with her.
 I have confidence that while she is conscious and of healthy mind that she will do the right thing.
 I have confidence that she'll try and love others.
 My faith in my wife probably exceeds my faith in myself, and it is very high.

 I have faith in the basic laws of physics.
-I have never seen core physics laws violated, I can't even imagine how they could be violated, and I have heard no credible reports of them ever being violated; therefore, my confidence in the core laws of physics laws is extremely high.
+I have never seen core physics laws violated, I can't even imagine how they could be violated, and I have heard no credible reports of them ever being violated; therefore, my confidence in the core laws of physics is extremely high.

 I have faith in the idea that trying to do good is good for me and good for those around me.
 The basic concept of goodness (caring about what happens to other people) is foundational to the survival of consciousness and makes sense to me based on first principles.
 All my experience to this point has confirmed this, hence my confidence in the principle of goodness is extremely high.